It’s time for another Traktip!

 5. Click Update.

-You can then add Classes by navigating to Administration > Classes > Add and defining new class values.
+You can then add Classes by going back to the gear icon and selecting Classes from the Issues category.
+Use the right context menu to add and define new class values.
 (You can also edit their display order.)

 How To Use Issue Classes